microsoft/MASS/README.md

 ## Unsupervised NMT

 Unsupervised Neural Machine Translation just uses monolingual data to train the models.
-During MASS pre-training, the source and target languages are pre-trained in one model, with the corresponding langauge embeddings to differentiate the langauges.
+During MASS pre-training, the source and target languages are pre-trained in one model, with the corresponding language embeddings to differentiate the languages.
 During MASS fine-tuning, back-translation is used to train the unsupervised models.
 We provide pre-trained and fine-tuned models:

 | Languages | Pre-trained Model | Fine-tuned Model | BPE codes | Vocabulary |
 |-----------|:-----------------:|:----------------:| ---------:| ----------:|